Program Chair: Stacy Hargrove – Program@serstm.org

 - Copy and Paste or type your TITLE and ABSTRACT in the boxes provided.
 Click “Done”.

 - Add AUTHORS and AFFILIATIONS (lead author must be the presenter) in the order you want them to appear in the program and online proceedings.
 You will need your co-author’s email addresses as they are also notified.
+Please ensure you have the permission of all co-authors before including them in your authorship list.
 Click “Done”.

 - Topics are our Sessions.
 Choose the TOPIC / SESSION you want your abstract submitted under and click “Done”.

 - Designate whether or not your abstract qualifies for the BOYD LYON AWARD (must be a student presenting his/her own work).
-Recently graduated presenters who are presenting work done as students are also eligible.
+Recently graduated presenters (within 8 months of graduation) who are presenting work done as students are also eligible.
 Choose “YES” or “NO”, and click “Done”.
 You’re finished!

 NOTICE OF ACCEPTANCE

-Should your abstract be accepted for presentation as a poster, please review our suggested Poster Preparation Guidelines.
+Should your abstract be accepted for presentation as a poster, please review our suggested Guidelines for Poster Preparation.

-If for some reason you need to cancel your presentation, please inform Program Chairs (Program@serstm.org) immediately.
+If for some reason you need to cancel your presentation, please inform the Program Chair (Program@serstm.org) immediately.
 Those who fail to present their papers or posters without cancelling in advance of the meeting will not be allowed to present in subsequent meetings.

 Requirements, Guidelines and Suggestions for Poster Preparation for the